Say hello to the best weapon in town when it comes to cyber security

 Hacking Humans

 For the world is in the throes of a cybercrime epidemic, an epidemic that is getting worse year on year.
 The dark economy is becoming ever more sophisticated in its pursuit of data, passwords and financial details.
-Quite frankly, some Cyber criminals are better students of psychology than many psychologists with a whole load if letters behind their name and what’s more, they know how to exploit the frailties of human nature mercilessly for financial gain.
+Quite frankly, some Cyber criminals are better students of psychology than many psychologists with a whole load of letters behind their name and what’s more, they know how to exploit the frailties of human nature mercilessly for financial gain.

 Among the most effective tactics employed by cybercrooks in targeting individuals and indeed organisations are:

-1. Phishing: a scam whereby the attacker sends fraudulent messages, usually via email or text message, in an attempt to trick the recipient into divulging sensitive information such as passwords, credit card numbers, or other personal data.
+- Phishing: a scam whereby the attacker sends fraudulent messages, usually via email or text message, in an attempt to trick the recipient into divulging sensitive information such as passwords, credit card numbers, or other personal data.

-2. Spear phishing: a targeted form of phishing in which the attacker tailors the fraudulent message to a particular person or group, often using personal information or details specific to the recipient’s job or interests so as to make the message appear more legitimate.
+- Spear phishing: a targeted form of phishing in which the attacker tailors the fraudulent message to a particular person or group, often using personal information or details specific to the recipient’s job or interests so as to make the message appear more legitimate.

-3. Social engineering: a cunning cyber-attack which employees manipulative psychological techniques to do things that are contrary to their interests.
+- Social engineering: a cunning cyber-attack which employees manipulative psychological techniques to do things that are contrary to their interests.
 Its takes many forms, including pretexting (creating a false scenario to gain information or access), baiting (leaving a physical device, such as a USB drive, in a public place to lure victims into plugging it into their computer).
 Common to social engineering is its ability to gain the trust of a mark.

 Cybercrime is becoming less about hacking machines and more about hacking humans, is it not?